david-fong/gemel/doc/design/04-non-dramatic.md

 ## Reading Code

-- Make named return values.
+- Enable named return values.
 It's annoying to have to read the doc comment just to figure out what a return value of a method means.
 I believe that good names are often sufficiently good documentation.
 The name doesn't even have to have any ability to shorten caller code (although there's possibility that it could help to do that).
 This might be less helpful for generic collection types, but it will probably be much better than nothing.

 - Make it easy to filter out information.
   - Show only declarations (hide definitions).